mnxcotton/Handwriting-AlzheimerD/README.md

 # Predicting Alzheimer's Disease with Handwriting Analysis

-This academic project used the DARWIN dataset and applied multiple machine learning algorithms to determine which handwriting tasks were most important in predicting Alzheimer's disease.
+This academic project used the Diagnosis AlzheimeR WIth haNdwriting (DARWIN) dataset and applied multiple machine learning algorithms to determine which handwriting tasks were most important in predicting Alzheimer's disease.

 ## Deliverables: